Nadine Hildebrand: Personal life

 In 2012, she set a new Württemberg record as well as a new personal best when she ran 12.94s at the qualifications for the Olympic Games in Mannheim.
 She reached the semifinals the same year at the European Championships in Helsinki.
 She was 0.02s away from qualifying for the Olympic Games.
 In November, she chose to switch to the VfL Sindelfingen club, which is where she had been training since late 2011.

 In 2013, Hildebrand became the German Indoor Champion for the second time.
 One week later, at the European Indoor Championships in Gothenburg, she reached the semifinals.
 She reached her first Outdoor Championship win in Ulm, with a time of 12.90s.
 Shortly thereafter, 13.04s earned her 16th place at the World Championships in Moscow.
 In April of the same year, she completed her university degree with the 2nd Staatsexamen.
 As of September, she has been working at a Stuttgart law firm.

 During the following year, she broke the elusive 8s threshold and won the Indoor Meeting in Karlsruhe with a new personal best of 7.91s, which was also the world record of the season thus far.
 Shortly after, she defended her title of German Indoor Champion in Leipzig.
 At the Indoor World Championships in Sopot two weeks later, she reached 7th place in the finals with 8.02s.
 At the 2014 European Team Championships in Braunschweig two weeks later, she contributed 11 points to the German team's win.
 She defended her German Outdoor Championship title in Ulm with a new record for this championship and a new personal best of 12.17s.
 At the European Championships in Zurich, she reached 6th place in the finals.

-Hildebrand is 1.58m (5'2") tall and weighs 53 kg (117 lbs).
+Hildebrand is 1.58 m tall and weighs 53 kg.